 They will also most likely be a member of one of a number of Toastmaster Associations.
 The largest of these is The Association of the UK School of Professional Toastmasters.
 With over 70 members this will ensure that in the event of illness or accident your Toastmaster will be able to call upon a colleague to cover him and avoid spoiling your special day.

-Because they are independent they will all charge slightly differently depending on requirements.
-They will probably offer different packages depending on whether they are needed for just the Wedding Breakfast or for the Civil Ceremony and Evening reception as well.
+Because they are independent, Toastmasters will all charge slightly differently depending on requirements.
+They will probably offer different packages depending on whether they are needed for just the wedding breakfast, or for the civil ceremony and evening reception as well.
 A guide would be somewhere from £300+.

 Your wedding Toastmaster should offer you a combination of the following:

 4 weeks before your wedding